occopus/docs/sphinx/source/datastructures.rst

 Node Description
 ----------------

+Abstract description of a node, which identifies a type of node a user may include in an infrastructure.
+It is an abstract, backend-independent definition of a class of nodes and can be stored in a repository.

+This data structure does not contain information on how it can be instantiated.
+Rather, it refers to one or more *implementations* that can be used to instantiate the node.
+These implementations are described with :ref:`node definition <nodedefinition>` data structures.

+To instantiate a node, its implementations are gathered first.
+Then, they are either filtered by ``backend_id`` (if explicitly specified), or one is selected by some brokering algorithm (currently: randomly).

+The node definition will then be resolved to a :ref:`resolved node definition
+<resolvednode>` so it contains all information required by the intended
+backend.
+For details, continue to :ref:`nodedefinition`, and then to :ref:`resolvednode`.

   ``name``
       Uniquely identifies the node inside the infrastructure.
+  ``type``
+      The type of the node.
+  ``backend_id``
+      Optional.
+The dedicated backend for this node.
+If unspecified, the :ref:`Infrastructure Processor <infraprocessor>` will choose among
+      implementations.
   ``environment_id``
       Back reference to the containing infrastructure instance.
   ``user_id``